digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 ```````````````````````

 The ``XBeeNetwork`` object also provides methods to discover specific nodes
 within a network.
-This may be useful, for example, if you only need to work
+This may be useful, for example, to work with a particular
-with a particular remote node.
+remote node.

 +--------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Method                         | Description                                                                                                                                                                                                                          |